ridvikpal/MarkedUp/README.md

 </div>

 ## Code Files
 The program source code has been broken down into 3 files.
-Admittedly, I should probably split the `gui.py` file into seperate files because it is too large (600+ lines):
+Admittedly, I should probably split the `gui.py` file into separate files because it is too large (600+ lines):

 <div align="center">